gugagreen/6441-summer-2015/lanterns/README.txt

 4) instructions for how to compile, build and run your code
 	- This project is set up using apache maven (https://maven.apache.org/).
 So any tasks could be done using it.
-	- compile: "$ mvn clean compile"
+	- compile: $ mvn clean compile
-	- run tests: "$ mvn test"
+	- run tests: $ mvn test
-	- run code: "$ mvn jetty:run"
+	- run code: $ mvn exec:java -Dexec.mainClass="ca.concordia.lanterns.Controller.GameController"

 fyi: the source code and other artifacts for this project can be found in github, on this link: